 Live Intent – An email-based ad network platform, where publishers can manage email ad inventory that can dynamically target, serve, and optimize creatives at the moment of email open – not send.
 Advertisers bid on your email inventory, generating incremental revenue and powering higher CPMs.

-PowerInbox – Despite the name, this ad network isn’t just for email, though it’s powered by it.
-PowerInbox leverages email as a unique identifier so that machine learning can deliver more personalized native ads on the web and through email, push notifications and apps, based on the user’s email address.
+Jeeng, formerly PowerInbox – Perhaps this is why they changed their name from PowerInbox to Jeeng, because it isn’t just for email.
+It leverages email as a unique identifier so that machine learning can deliver more personalized native ads on the web and through email, push notifications and apps, based on the user’s email address.
 They claim their ads have a 14% higher average CTR, a 300% higher conversion rate just with simple demographics like gender and age, and a 6X higher conversion rate with more precise personalization.

 Light-Touch Online Advertising Revenue Model: Native Advertising